htrajan/ht-drawsteel/Bestiary/Bredbeddle.md

 **Solo Monster**

+- **Solo Turns**: The bredbeddle takes two turns each round.
+They can use two actions on each of their turns and can take each turn after any enemy's turn.
+While [[Dazed|dazed]], the bredbeddle can take one action and one maneuver per turn. - **End Effect**: At the end of their turn, the bredbeddle can take 5 damage to end one save ends effect affecting them.
+This damage can't be reduced in any way.

 **Resilient Form**

 The bredbeddle can't be physically transformed in any way except by their Heady or Not trait.